vmware-archive/vmware-vcenter/README.md

 10) esx_fcoe_readme.md: This readme file describes following host system functionalities.
    a) Adding FCoE software adapter to a host.
    b) Deleting FCoE software adapter from a host.

+11) esx_get_iqns_readme.md:This readme file describes following host system functionalty. a)Dsplaying the information about the iSCSI adapter and the ISQN of the given host.